The Tapping Evidence Base

 Veterans PTSD trial with anxiety outcome (as tabulated in Clond 2016 / Sebastian & Nelms 2017 / Stapleton 2023)

 In plain English.
-In this trial of 54 veterans with PTSD, six tapping sessions produced a very large drop in anxiety compared with usual care — one of the largest effects seen across all the studies in this area.
-The same veterans' PTSD symptoms specifically are covered in a separate record.
+In this replication trial of 58 veterans with PTSD, six tapping sessions produced a very large drop in anxiety compared with usual care - one of the largest effects seen across all the studies in this area.

 What they found